 If needed, take a moment to clear your head before studying.
 Go on a walk, do some yoga, or call up a friend.
 Time spent on this exercise will be more than worth it when you are able to sit down later and get things done more efficiently and effectively.
 Learn to identify the need to take a break from your studying and take care of your mental health.

 Failing to plan is planning to fail, as the saying goes.

 Creating a plan to study before your next exam is a good study habit that just makes sense.
 It gives you more time to study, eliminates unnecessary stress, and helps you stay on top of various due dates and deadlines.

 Waiting until the last minute and cramming the night before a test or assignment is never a good choice, no matter what procrastinators will try to tell you.
 You might be successful doing this, but you just as likely might not be.
 What cramming will do is increase anxiety and stress and hurt your ability to retain information.

 So plan.
 Most teachers provide a semester syllabus—use this to your advantage.
 Write down important dates and give yourself advance notice of at least a week or two to study.
 Do yourself a favor and learn to take great notes as well.
 That way when you sit down to study, you can easily look back at what you’ve learned and review material in an organized fashion.

 Did you get that?

-App developers have created some amazing study timers that you can download and use for your benefit.
-Take for example the app Forest, a timer that lets you grow trees, bushes, and flowers and create your own forest.
+Luckily, app developers have created some amazing (free) study or productivity timers.
+Make a habit of using these when studying.
+The Forest app, for example, lets you grow trees, bushes, and flowers and create your own forest.

-Now that you have these 5 new study habits to get you through the week, it’s time to crack open some textbooks and get to it.
+Now that you’ve got five new study habits in your toolkit, it’s time to crack open some textbooks and get to it.